-We support schools across England to run effectively by finding high calibre governors to bring their skills and expertise to the table – and improve education for children.
+We support schools across England and Wales to run effectively by finding high calibre governors to bring their skills and expertise to the table – and improve education for children.

 School governors play a vital role in education.

 The governing board plans the strategic direction of a school, makes sure public money is well spent, and holds school leadership to account.

 A strong governing board ensures robust debate, which in turn leads to better educational outcomes for children.

 Whatever your professional background, your skills could transform a school.

 Apply online and we’ll match your skills to a local school in need.